Employee turnover: Costs

-In a healthcare context, staff turnover has been associated with worse patient outcomes.

 Internal versus external

 Like recruitment, turnover can be classified as "internal" or "external".
 Internal turnover involves employees leaving their current positions and taking new positions within the same organization.
 Both positive (such as increased morale from the change of task and supervisor) and negative (such as project/relational disruption, or the Peter Principle) effects of internal turnover exist, and therefore, it may be equally important to monitor this form of turnover as it is to monitor its external counterpart.

 Internal turnover might be moderated and controlled by typical HR mechanisms, such as an internal recruitment policy or formal succession planning.

 Internal turnover, called internal transfers, is generally considered an opportunity to help employees in their career growth while minimizing the more costly external turnover.
 A large amount of internal transfers leaving a particular department or division may signal problems in that area unless the position is a designated stepping stone position.